OneMadGypsy/fuzzquery/docs/source/api.rst

   ...

+  # skip and ci are shown as their default value
   for query, span, match in fq.iterall(text, queries, skip=None, ci=False):
       if query:
           # first match for this query, else None